 - a) Developing or testing joint solutions (e.g. policy instruments and management tools) and joint actions to support innovation and uptake of advanced technologies.
-These activities should involve policy-level actors and have an open and inclusive character, for example in the following areas: - Shaping an innovation ecosystem that builds on the natural and the cultural heritage of the area, supporting the development of sustainable and innovative value chains that go beyond mainstream approaches and that involve the relevant actors, including individuals and social stakeholders, promoting and exploring solutions for social innovation, eco-innovation and green economy as a trigger for regional development; - Fostering the innovation capacities, addressing innovation gaps on a transnational level in non-urban areas, reinforcing urban-rural as well as rural-rural-linkages in the field of innovation, fostering access of rural businesses to the urban innovation support services and diffusion of innovation support services; - Supporting clusters and innovation hubs-cooperation in different territories, as well as transnational value chains relevant for regional smart specialisation strategies ("S3"), focusing particularly on urban-rural links; - Supporting experimental models and "green" start-ups to better address innovation topics in the Alpine region, involving greening practices building upon the natural and cultural heritage and knowledge of the actors in the Alpine region; - Testing ideas for transnational innovation activities and entrepreneurship with a view to reducing territorial imbalances in all sectors, processes and ecosystems in the Alpine region, as well as solutions for identifying and mitigating adverse social and environmental impacts;
+These activities should involve policy-level actors and have an open and inclusive character, for example in the following areas: - Shaping an innovation ecosystem that builds on the natural and the cultural heritage of the area, supporting the development of sustainable and innovative value chains that go beyond mainstream approaches and that involve the relevant actors, including individuals and social stakeholders, promoting and exploring solutions for social innovation, eco-innovation and green economy as a trigger for regional development; - Fostering the innovation capacities, addressing innovation gaps on a transnational level in non-urban areas, reinforcing urban-rural as well as rural-rural-linkages in the field of innovation, fostering access of rural businesses to the urban innovation support services and diffusion of innovation support services;

-- Promoting and exploring application of social innovation to SGIs, improve mobility with advanced technologies (such as green hydrogen), health and medical innovations, sustainable tourism with particular consideration of bottom-up and open, inclusive approaches such as co-creation and living labs; - Develop and test transnational training programmes to improve skills for green and digital transition and contributing to broaden innovation capacities. - b) Testing and implementing transnational networking activities, networking tools, advisory services and exchange platforms to (for example) - o foster social and process innovation based on the natural and cultural heritage of the Alpine region. - connect regional innovation ecosystems (e.g. to develop joint solutions for innovation diffusion) - c) Supporting the coordination between innovation activities and policies and other policy domains of highest relevance in the Alpine region.
+- Supporting clusters and innovation hubs-cooperation in different territories, as well as transnational value chains relevant for regional smart specialisation strategies ("S3"), focusing particularly on urban-rural links; - Supporting experimental models and "green" start-ups to better address innovation topics in the Alpine region, involving greening practices building upon the natural and cultural heritage and knowledge of the actors in the Alpine region; - Testing ideas for transnational innovation activities and entrepreneurship with a view to reducing territorial imbalances in all sectors, processes and ecosystems in the Alpine region, as well as solutions for identifying and mitigating adverse social and environmental impacts; - Promoting and exploring application of social innovation to SGIs, improve mobility with advanced technologies (such as green hydrogen), health and medical innovations, sustainable tourism with particular consideration of bottom-up and open, inclusive approaches such as co-creation and living labs; - Develop and test transnational training programmes to improve skills for green and digital transition and contributing to broaden innovation capacities. - Support the development and adaptation of business models, products, services, and processes that strengthen the resilience and adaptation of businesses to climate change in urban and rural areas and promote a low carbon economy. - b) Testing and implementing transnational networking activities, networking tools, advisory services and exchange platforms to (for example) - foster social and process innovation based on the natural and cultural heritage of the Alpine region. - connect regional innovation ecosystems (e.g. to develop joint solutions for innovation diffusion) - c) Supporting the coordination between innovation activities and policies and other policy domains of highest relevance in the Alpine region.